GURPREETKAURJETHRA/Multi-PDFs_ChatApp_AI-Agent/README.md

 `pip install -r requirements.txt`

-Set up your Google API key by creating a .env file in the root directory of the project with the following contents:
+Set up your Google API key from `https://makersuite.google.com/app/apikey` by creating a .env file in the root directory of the project with the following contents:

 `GOOGLE_API_KEY =<your-api-key-here>`